Humphrey Littleton

-Humphrey Littleton, or Humphrey Lyttelton, (died 7 April 1606) was a member of the Lyttelton family, who was executed for his involvement in the Gunpowder plot.
-Robert Wintour and Stephen Littleton who had escaped from the fight at Holbeche House were captured at Hagley Park on 9 January 1606 despite Littleton's protests that he was not harbouring anyone.
+Humphrey Littleton, or Humphrey Lyttelton, (died 7 April 1606) was a member of the Lyttelton family, who was executed for his involvement in the Gunpowder Plot.
+Robert Wintour and Stephen Lyttelton who had escaped from the fight at Holbeche House were captured at Hagley Park on 9 January 1606 despite Littleton's protests that he was not harbouring anyone.
 It was Littleton who told the authorities that Edward Oldcorne was hiding at Hindlip Hall after he had given him mass.
 Wintour, Oldcorne, and both Littletons were all executed.

 Biography

 Littleton was one of the eight sons of Sir John Lyttelton.
-He was also the brother or cousin of another John Littleton who had been a member of parliament and had died in gaol for his part in the Essex rebellion.
+He was also the brother of another John Littleton who had been a member of parliament and had died in gaol for his part in the Essex rebellion.
 John had lost his estates at Hagley, Frankley, Upper Arley and Halesowen.
 Humphrey came from Frankley.
 This John left a widow called Muriel or Meriel who lived at Hagley Park, her husband's estates having been restored to her by James I in 1603.

 Before the Gunpowder Plot was revealed Littleton had little knowledge of the true nature of the plot to kill the King and Parliament.
 He understood that Robert Catesby (the leader of the plot) was just raising a regiment to fight in Flanders.
 Catesby had offered to take one of Littleton's illegitimate sons as his page.
 Humphrey had been summoned to Dunchurch by Robert Catesby, but following the plot's failure he did not go to his nephew Stephen's Holbeche House with Stephen and the rest of the main plotters.
 (Stephen was the son of his elder brother George).
 Later, Stephen came to him with Robert Wintour.
 The two men had escaped arrest at Holbeche House and were on the run.

 Littleton arranged for a tenant farmer to harbour the two fugitives, swearing his own servants to secrecy.
 The fugitives were captured at Hagley Park on 9 January 1606 because the authorities had been informed of their presence by Littleton's cook, John Fynwood.
 Despite Littleton's protests that he was not harbouring anyone, a search was made and another servant, David Bate, showed where the two plotters were escaping from a courtyard into the countryside.
 All three of them were to be tried and executed.